-Foods processed in different ways will contain varying amounts of the allergen since heating causes the problematic protein to denature.
+Foods processed in different ways will contain varying amounts of the allergen since heating changes the structure of the proteins, causing the problematic protein to denature.

-What this essentially means is that it’s entirely possible for your child to have an allergic reaction to some foods that have milk in the ingredients list, but to tolerate others.
+What this essentially means is that it’s entirely possible for your child to have an allergic reaction to some foods that have milk in the ingredients list, but a development of tolerance to others.

 The milk ladder is designed so that the lowest rung is a food which has been processed in such a way (through baking/heating) that its milk content is less allergenic than the foods at the top of the ladder.